ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 #### Hispanic Ethnicity and Educational Attainment: Results

-One limitation of these results is the lack of available data present for the Salvadorian and Dominican populations.
+Within the Hispanic Ethnicity and Educational Attainment page of the dashboard, the following plots were generated in order to show which Hispanic ethnic subgroup had the highest proportion of individuals reporting an educational attainment of a high school diploma or greater.
+Much like in the previous section, there were some general trends present across all years, but enough variability in them that make it relevant to present the trends by year.
+One limitation of these results is the lack of available data present for the Salvadorian and Dominican populations for years 2010-2013, since that specific data was not collected prior to 2014.

 **2010**